Caldwell Fellows Announces Class of 2026

-NC State's premier leadership development program announces its 55th class of Fellows.
+NC State's premier leadership development program announces its 56th class of Fellows

-The Caldwell Fellows program at North Carolina State University has named twenty eight first-year students to its class of 2025 – the 55th class of Caldwell Fellows.
+The Caldwell Fellows program at North Carolina State University has named thirty first-year students to its class of 2026 – the 56th class of Caldwell Fellows.
 The new class can be viewed on the Caldwell Fellows website.

-Selected from a pool of more than 150 first-year applicants, the class of 2025 passed through a rigorous selection process that included submitting a written online application, participating in a semifinalist interview phase, and completing a full day’s worth of interviews on February 26, 2022.
-More than 150 Caldwell Fellows alumni and friends aided the past year’s Selection Process, which featured the return of in-person interviews at Park Shops and Hunt Library on NC State’s campus.
+This year there were more applicants than ever.
+The program had a record 315 applications from talented and dedicated students from all backgrounds across NC State.
+The class of 2026 passed through a rigorous selection process that included submitting a written online application, participating in a semifinalist interview phase, and completing a full day’s worth of interviews on February 25, 2023.
+More than 150 Caldwell Fellows alumni and friends aided the past year’s Selection Process, which featured the return of in-person interviews at Hunt Library on NC State’s campus.

 Caldwell Fellows are selected for demonstrating an aptitude for servant-leadership development.
 The term “servant leadership” was coined by Robert Greenleaf, a former AT&T executive.
 In his foundational essay, “The Servant as Leader,” Greenleaf explains how the “best test” of a servant leader is whether those they serve grow as people, becoming “healthier, wiser, freer, more autonomous, more likely themselves to become servants.”